-One document you'll need to produce is a budget and sales forecast.
-This needn't be complex; in fact, it's wise to keep it simple.
+One document you’ll need to produce is a budget and sales forecast.
+This doesn’t have to be complex; in fact, it’s wise to keep it simple.
 It may help to start with the following questions:

-- How much do you project that you will sell?
+- How much do you expect to sell?

 - What will you be charging?